December 13, 2020

-Entry to the Honolulu Marathon is open to everybody.
-Unlike other marathons of similar size, popularity, and stature, there are no qualifying standards to meet, no fixed limits on the number of runners, and no time limit to finish the course (all runners receive an official time and certificate).
+Entry to the Honolulu Marathon is open to everybody age 7 and over.
+Unlike other marathons of similar size, popularity and stature, there are no qualifying standards to meet, no fixed limits on the number of runners and no time limit to finish the course (all runners receive an official time and certificate).

 Marathon Course: 26.2 miles

-The Honolulu Marathon’s scenic course includes spectacular ocean views alongside world-famous Waikiki Beach, and Diamond Head and Koko Head volcanic craters.
+The Honolulu Marathon’s scenic course includes spectacular ocean views alongside world-famous Waikiki Beach, plus Diamond Head and Koko Head volcanic craters.

 The terrain is level except for short uphill grades around Diamond Head.

 Pick up your running packet at the Honolulu Marathon Expo, Hawaii Convention Center, 1801 Kalakaua Avenue, Honolulu, Hawaii 96815

 - Thursday, December 5, 9:00 AM – 6:00 PM